forge-55/bunkeros/docs/features/power-management.md

 # BunkerOS Power Management

-BunkerOS uses the standard Linux power management system: **systemd-logind**.
-This is the same approach used by GNOME, KDE, and most modern Linux distributions.
+BunkerOS uses a simple, reliable approach to power management: **swayidle** for automatic lock and suspend, with battery-aware timeouts.

 ## Architecture